COMMITMENTS AND CONTINGENCIES

 |COMMITMENTS AND CONTINGENCIES||

-We are currently a party to various claims and legal proceedings incidental to our operations.
-If management believes that a loss arising from these matters is probable and can reasonably be estimated, we record the amount of the loss, or the minimum estimated liability when the loss is estimated using a range, and no point within the range is more probable than another.
-As additional information becomes available, any potential liability related to these matters is assessed and the estimates are revised, if necessary.
-Based on currently available information, management believes that the ultimate outcome of these matters, individually and in the aggregate, will not have a material effect on our financial position, results of operations or cash flows.
-However, litigation is subject to inherent uncertainties, and unfavorable rulings could occur.
+We are currently the subject of, or party to, various claims and legal proceedings incidental to our current and historical operations.
+These claims and legal proceedings are subject to inherent uncertainties and unfavorable rulings could occur.
 An unfavorable ruling could include monetary damages, additional funding requirements or an injunction.
-If an unfavorable ruling were to occur, there exists the possibility of a material impact on the financial position and results of operations of the period in which the ruling occurs, or future periods.
-However, we do not believe that any pending litigation, not covered by insurance, will result in a material liability in relation to our consolidated financial statements.
+If an unfavorable ruling were to occur, there exists the possibility of a material adverse effect on the financial position and results of operations for the period in which the ruling occurs or future periods.
+However, based on currently available information, we do not believe that any pending claims or legal proceedings will result in a material adverse effect in relation to our consolidated financial statements.

 The entire disclosure for commitments and contingencies.